Cymru is home to an ever-growing collection of exceptional fine dining experiences, including a number of Michelin-starred restaurants.

 The Walnut Tree, Llanddewi Skirrid

-For more of a country bistro or classy ‘gastro-pub’ experience, book a table at The Walnut Tree in Llanddewi Skirrid near Abergavenny.
-At £50 for a three-course lunch or £42 for a two-course lunch, this is the best-priced Michelin experience in Wales.
+For a country bistro or classy ‘gastro‑pub’ experience, book a table at The Walnut Tree in Llanddewi Skirrid, near Y Fenni (Abergavenny).
+It’s widely regarded as one of the best‑value Michelin‑starred dining experiences in Wales.

 Inside a restaurant with a large log burner as the focal point.